Part of our Wedding Debates series | Originally published July 2025 | Updated for 2026

 Wine, Beer + Signature Cocktail

-- Choose one drink per partner with personal flair.
+- Choose one drink per partner with personal flair and creative names

 Champagne Toast Only